 By the end of the year pupils will be expected to spell most of the words in the national curriculum lists independently.
-Rather than send home lots of words at the same time, the Year 6 word list has been split into much smaller chunks.
+There will be two types of spellings sent home

 This year we will be developing the speed of the instant recall of mathematical facts and multiplication tables, using the Club 99 challenge.
 This consists of an increasing number of questions to be answered in 10 minutes.

 Monday: Pupils will bring home their test from the previous week (in order to see which questions they were struggling with) along with a blank test if they move up a level to rehearse during the week.

 Friday: Pupils will take the test to try and score 100% and move onto the next level.

 In addition, Daily Maths Questions (DMQs) will be sent home (Tue-Thu).
 Designed to encourage pupils to rehearse previously taught work, these are quick fire questions and will not take a significant amount of time.
 Sometimes they will be multiple choice with a space to record the reasoning as to why the answer is either A,B,C or D. At other times there may be a space provided to give the answer.
 Rather than being done in a book, these will be given as a slip within a plastic wallet - the sheets should be returned the next day.

 On occasions, when relevant, work may be sent home to continue from lessons, along with activities to increase confidence and pace.
 Pupils are always encouraged to pursue their own interests by carrying out additional topic work research or preparation for class presentations.